-Many claim that email marketing is the be-all and end-all of digital marketing strategies.
-While there are statistics to prove this fact, it’s still important to recognize that email marketing is just one option of many for building brand awareness and initiating audience engagement.
+Many marketing experts out there claim that email marketing is the be-all and end-all of digital marketing strategies.
+While email marketing can be effective, it’s important to realize it’s just one way of many to build brand awareness and engage an audience.

 “Like any marketing campaign, understanding the pros and cons of email marketing can mean the difference between successful and failed campaigns,” says Maya Devassy, contributor to Business2Community.